Azure-Samples/ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups/chapter2/AppCreationScripts/Steps.md

    - In the *Commonly used Microsoft APIs* section, select **Microsoft Graph**
    - In the **Delegated permissions** section, select the **User.Read**, **GroupMember.Read.All** in the list.
 Use the search box if necessary.
    - Select the **Add permissions** button at the bottom.
-   - **GroupMember.Read.All** requires admin to consent.
-Select the **Grant/revoke admin consent for {tenant}** button, and then select **Yes** when you are asked if you want to grant consent for the requested permissions for all account in the tenant.
-You need to be an Azure AD tenant admin to do this.

 #### Configure the client app (TodoListSPA) to use your app registration